-Stop your bus between 15 and 50 feet before railroad crossings.

-Listen and look in both directions for trains.
-You should open your forward door if it improves your ability to see or hear an approaching train.

-Before crossing after a train has passed, make sure there isn't another train coming in the other direction on other tracks.

-If your bus has a manual transmission, never change gears while crossing the tracks.
+- Activate your four-way flashers - Stop your bus between 15 and 50 feet before the nearest rails. - Listen and look in both directions for trains.
+You should open your forward door and/or driver's window if it improves your ability to see or hear an approaching train.
+Turn of all devices.
+Quiet passengers if necessary. - Before crossing after a train has passed, make sure there is not another train coming in the other direction on other tracks. - If your bus has a manual transmission, never change gears while crossing the tracks.

-You do not have to stop, but must slow down and carefully check for other vehicles:
+You do not have to stop, but must slow down and carefully check for trains and vehicles:

-- At streetcar crossings. - Where a policeman or flagman is directing traffic. - If a traffic signal is green. - At crossings marked as "exempt" or "abandoned."
+- At streetcar crossings. - At railroad tracks used only for industrial switching within a business district. - · Where a policeman or flagman is directing traffic. - If traffic crossing the tracks is regulated by a traffic signal and the traffic signal is green. - At crossings marked as "exempt" or "abandoned." - You must stop whether or not you are carrying passengers.